zayinhd/react-redux/README.md

-# Movo App
+# React Redux Express Boilerplate

-Built and powered with TMDB with React-Redux,Mongoose, Nodejs, and Material UI.
+Starter kit for creating React/Redux Toolkit and Express apps

 ## Getting started - Clone repo

-To get started with this project, run git clone https://github.com/zayinhd/movo-app.git in your cmd
+To get started with this project, run git clone https://github.com/zayinhd/react-redux-express-boilerplate.git in your cmd

 ## Installation

 Install the project dependencies using npm:

 ### `npm install` or `npm i`

 # Getting Started with Create React App